VOTE for GIRLS – Commit to Girls’ Rights Everywhere

-Our objective is to provide concrete, implementable recommendations for how to better protect and promote girls’ rights and empowerment through EU policies, practices and programmes so that they especially benefit the most marginalised and hardest to reach girls.
+EWAG provides concrete, implementable recommendations to the EU on how to better protect and promote girls’ rights and their empowerment through EU policies, practices and programmes so that they particularly benefit the most marginalised and hardest to reach girls.